-Orientation is important to connect with faculty and staff and learn more about the services that are available to you and what it takes to be a successful college student.
+Orientation is important to connect with faculty and staff and to learn more about the services that are available to you and what it takes to be a successful college student.

 Many students decide to begin their education at WMCC and then continue onto another institution after graduation.
 You can begin the transfer process at any time while attending WMCC, and it’s never too late.
 If you are interested in transferring to a four-year college or university, please speak with your academic advisor or transfer counselor for assistance.